ethanmonlux/always-on-automation-runtime/README.md

 This demo shows the core reliability patterns used in a continuously running automation system:

 - Always-on webhook ingestion with authentication + validation
 - Idempotent execution (duplicate events never re-run)
 - Persistent state for deterministic behavior across restarts
 - Guardrails + kill-switch for safe autonomous operation
 - Modular connector layer for external API execution
 - Operator visibility via health + status endpoints

 Most automation demos focus on making something work once.
 This focuses on making it safe and predictable in always-on environments where external systems fail or retry.

 This repository is a **sanitized demonstration** of an automation runtime that ingests webhook events, enforces idempotency and guardrails, executes actions through modular connectors, and exposes operator controls.

-It is designed to be a reusable backbone for API-driven automation where the hard part is not “making it work once” — it is making it safe, deterministic, and operable.
+It is designed to be a reusable backbone for API-driven automation where the hard part is not "making it work once" - it is making it safe, deterministic, and operable.

 ---